 may define one or more LayoverPoints to assist in real time information.
 LayoverPoints are referenced in dead runs (either StartDeadRun or EndDeadRun).
 See section 0.
 LayoverPoints shall only be defined in a VehicleJourney if not present in the referenced JourneyPattern or referenced VehicleJourney.

-shall not use TimeDemand or Description as these contain no useful public-facing information.